winstonDeGreef/Mechanica/content/Ch6_AngularMomentum.md

 From [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Rotation_curve_of_the_Milky_Way.png), licensed under CC-SA 3.0.
 ```

 This mismatch is not understood to this day!
 The mass $M$ here is calculated from the visible stars and the supermassive black holes at the center of the galaxy.
 But even if the mass is calculated wrongly, the shape of the dependency does not match.
 It turns out, this mismatch is observed in all galaxies!
 Apparently the law of gravity does not hold for large distances *or* there must be extra mass that increases the speed that we do not see.
 This mismatch has lead to the postulation of <a href="https://en.wikipedia.org/wiki/Dark_matter"><em>dark matter</em></a> and an <a href="https://en.wikipedia.org/wiki/Alternatives_to_general_relativity"><em>alternative formulation</em></a> for the laws of gravity.
-This is the most disturbing problem in physics today; second is probably the interpretation of <a href="https://en.wikipedia.org/wiki/Measurement_in_quantum_mechanics">measurement</a> in quantum mechanics (collapse of the wave function/Kopenhagen interpretation of Quantum Mechanics; multiverse theories).
+This is the most disturbing problem in physics today; second is probably the interpretation of [measurement](https://en.wikipedia.org/wiki/Measurement_in_quantum_mechanics) in quantum mechanics (collapse of the wave function/Kopenhagen interpretation of Quantum Mechanics; multiverse theories).

 The majority of all matter in the universe is believed to be *dark*.
 And we have no clue what it could be!
-Most scientist even think it must be <a href="https://en.wikipedia.org/wiki/Baryon">non-baryonic</a>, that is, other stuff than our well-known protons or neutrons.
+Most scientist even think it must be [non-baryonic](https://en.wikipedia.org/wiki/Baryon), that is, other stuff than our well-known protons or neutrons.
 It remains most confusing.

-The usual distance unit for distances in astronomy outside the solar system is not light years (ly), but <a href="https://en.wikipedia.org/wiki/Parsec">parsec</a> [pc], or kpc, or Mpc.
+The usual distance unit for distances in astronomy outside the solar system is not light years (ly), but [parsec](https://en.wikipedia.org/wiki/Parsec) [pc], or kpc, or Mpc.
 One parsec is about 3.3 ly (or $10^{13}$ km).
 Note: stars visible to the eye are typically not more than a few hundred parsec away.
-The milkyway is perfectly visible to the naked eye as a band/stripe of "milk" sprayed over the night sky.
+The Milky Way is perfectly visible to the naked eye as a band/stripe of "milk" sprayed over the night sky.
 But you cannot see it anywhere close to Delft, there is much too much light from cities and greenhouses.
 Go to Scandinavia in the winter ("wintergatan") or any place remote where there are few people.
-The reason you see a "band" in the night sky, is that the milky way is a spiral galaxy, sort of pancake shaped, and you see the band in the direction of the pancake.
+The reason you see a "band" in the night sky, is that the Milky Way is a spiral galaxy, sort of pancake shaped, and you see the band in the direction of the pancake.